-Cubase and Logic Pro are both more than capable of producing industry-standard mixes and professional quality music.
-However, each DAW has its own advantages and suits particular workflows better than others.
+Cubase and Logic Pro are professional digital audio workstations (DAWs).
+Both are more than capable of producing industry-standard mixes and professional quality music.
+However, each DAW has its advantages and suits particular workflows better than others.

-Cubase is very well known as a great DAW for composing and professional use because of its engineer friendly interface with the inclusion of a comprehensive channel strip and the availability of a great dedicated controller (CC121) whereas Logic Pro is great for songwriters and music producers due to its great and easy to learn user interface and sound library with the addition of live loops and drummer.
+Cubase is very well known as a great DAW for composing and professional use.
+This is accredited to the engineer-friendly interface with the inclusion of a comprehensive channel strip and the availability of a great dedicated controller (CC121).

 Cubase vs Logic Pro – At a Glance

 |Pro 11||Artist 11||Elements 11|

 |Track limits||1000 audio tracks, 1000 software instrument tracks, 1000 MIDI tracks||Unlimited Audio, MIDI, and Instrument tracks||Unlimited Audio, MIDI, and Instrument tracks||64 MIDI tracks, 48 Audio Tracks, and 24 Instrument tracks|